HardisonCo/.github/international/croatia/hr-health/hms-edu/index.md

 ## Integration Points

-This document outlines how HMS-EDU is integrated with hr_Health systems in Croatia.
+This document outlines how HMS-EDU is integrated with hr-health systems in Croatia.